Vicgri/Vicgri/README.md

 ### Hi there 👋

-I´m a future frontend and mobile developer with a passion for design and making things pretty 🌸 I´m currently learning Swift and Vue.
+I´m a future frontend and mobile developer with a passion for design and programming 🌸 I´m currently learning Swift and Vue.